 - Peanut Butter Chocolate Cake

 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!
-Please give it a rating, leave a comment, or tag a photo #rhiansrecipes on Instagram!
+Please give it a rating, leave a comment, or tag a photo @rhiansrecipes #rhiansrecipes on Instagram!
 Thank you.

-- 1 tablespoon vinegar (ensure gluten-free if necessary)
+- 1 tablespoon apple cider vinegar (ensure gluten-free if necessary)

-- 8 tablespoons coconut oil (or sub olive or vegetable oil)
+- 60 g (¼ cup) coconut oil (or sub olive or vegetable oil)

-- 1 teaspoon vinegar (ensure gluten-free if necessary)
+- 1 teaspoon apple cider vinegar (ensure gluten-free if necessary)

-- 8 tablespoons maple syrup (or sub any other sweetener_
+- 8 tablespoons maple syrup (or sub any other sweetener)

 - 1 teaspoon vanilla extract

-- Pinch of salt
+- Pinch salt

-- 150 g (1 1/4 cup) ground almonds
+- 150 g (1 ¼ cup) ground almonds (almond meal) *

-- 150 g (1 1/4 cup) gluten-free flour (or sub plain flour if not gluten-free)
+- 150 g (1 ¼ cup) gluten-free flour blend (or sub plain flour if not gluten-free)

-- 2 heaped teaspoons baking power (ensure gluten-free if necessary)
+- 2 heaped teaspoons baking powder (ensure gluten-free if necessary)

-- 1/4 teaspoon bicarbonate of soda
+- ¼ teaspoon bicarbonate of soda (baking soda)

 - 1 tablespoon cocoa powder

-- Optional: 3 teaspoons beetroot powder adds red colour but not completely necessary for the recipe to work
+- 3 teaspoons beetroot powder (optional - adds red colour but not completely necessary for the recipe to work)

-- 400 g (14oz) tin coconut milk*
+- 400 g (14 oz) tin of full-fat coconut milk **